aaimabashir9/JAVA-Technical-Assessment/README.md

     Implement a full module that send a request and receive a respone. try to implement all the layers [Controller - Service - Repository, ...]

 ## Task descriptioin
- Create a spring boot application that can construct a request and send it to an external Rest API and receive the respone as below.
+ Create a spring boot application that can construct a request and send it to an external API and receive the respone as below.
 Also store the response into a DB preferred MangoDB/Postgress DB.

      Please use SOAP not REST